Ho Chi Minh City To Phnom Penh: Best Ways To Travel

 Where Does The Bus Drop You Off

-Depending on the bus company you decide to book with it is likely they will drop you off somewhere different, such as their office, rather than at the bus station.
+Depending on the company you book with, it’s likely they will drop you off somewhere different, such as their office, rather than at the bus station.

-If you choose the right company and research in advance, this could pay off for you as some drop you off right in the bang center of town.
-From there it will be just a short walk if you have booked in the main tourist area.
+If you choose the right company and research in advance, this could pay off for you as some drop you off right in the center of town.
+From there, it’ll be just a short walk to your accommodation in Phnom Penh.
+If you’d prefer to taxi I recommend using Grab, which is basically the Southeast Asia version of Uber.

-Giant Ibis: The Giant Ibis Office In Phnom Penh near Sisowath Quay
+Giant Ibis: The Giant Ibis Office In Phnom Penh near Preah Sisowath Quay

 My Experience Taking The Bus From Ho Chi Minh City To Phnom Penh